Duration: 2024 – 2030

 Main collaborations: CEA-LETI, CEA-IRIG, Spintec

-For more informations please visit
+For more informations please visit:

 https://neel.cnrs.fr/equipes-poles-et-services/circuits-electroniques-quantiques-alpes-quanteca